04

 • RFID: If product samples or other objects are equipped with a RFID chip (e.g., on a sticker) the table’s integrated reader responds to it.
 Within a pre-defined range, the object then is able to trigger content stored in the software.

-• Optical readers: Camera-based systems detect and capture print flyers, business cards, and other objects based on their appearance and then trigger various actions on the table.
+• Optical readers: Camera-based systems detect and capture print flyers, business cards, and other objects and then trigger various actions on the table.

 • Design: At least the color of the table, but ideally its materials and style, too, should adequately reflect your business and its corporate identity.
 Make sure to ask for reversible branding options and invisible cable management!